axoflow/axosyslog-core-docs/content/docs/chapter-parsers/chapter-patterndb/reference-parsers-pattern-databases/reference-patterndb-schemes/patterndb-scheme-action/_index.md

         Note that currently it is not possible to add DATE, FACILITY, or SEVERITY fields to the message.

-        When the action is used together with message correlation, the {{% productparam "abbrev" %}} application automatically adds fields to the message based on the `context-scope` parameter.
+        When the action is used together with message correlation, the {{% param "product.abbrev" %}} application automatically adds fields to the message based on the `context-scope` parameter.
 For example, using `context-scope="process"` automatically fills the HOST, PROGRAM, and PID fields of the generated message.

       - *name*: Name of the message field set by the `value` element.